awsdocs/aws-kms-developer-guide/doc_source/kms-vpc-endpoint.md

 $ aws kms list-keys --endpoint-url https://vpce-1234abcdf5678c90a-09p7654s-us-east-1a.ec2.us-east-1.vpce.amazonaws.com
 ```

 If you enabled private hostnames when you created your VPC endpoint, you do not need to specify the VPC endpoint URL in your CLI commands or application configuration\.
 The standard AWS KMS DNS hostname \(https://kms\.*<region>*\.amazonaws\.com\) resolves to your VPC endpoint\.
-The AWS CLI and SDKs use this hostname by default, so you can begin using the VPC endpoint without changing anything in your scripts and application\.
+The AWS CLI and SDKs use this hostname by default, so you can begin using the VPC endpoint without changing anything in your scripts and applications\.

-To use private hostnames, the` enableDnsHostnames` and `enableDnsSupport` attributes of your VPC must be set to true\.
+To use private hostnames, the `enableDnsHostnames` and `enableDnsSupport` attributes of your VPC must be set to `true`\.
 To set these attributes, use the [ModifyVpcAttribute](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_ModifyVpcAttribute.html) operation\.

 ## Controlling access to a VPC endpoint<a name="vpce-policy"></a>